bchen4/sgrsea/readme.md

 Design file has to include all the essential columns (Please use exactly the same column names, order does not matter):

 * **filepath**: The absolute path to the fastq file
-* **lib**: The absolute path the the library file.
+* **lib**: The absolute path of the library file.
 If there is no sublib, this column should has the same value across all rows
 * **sublib**: The sample for sublib.
 Eg: GeCKO_libA, GeCKO_libB.
 Use this when you sequence sublib separately
-* **sample**: The user friendly sample for each sample.
+* **sample**: Name of each sample.
+Note that don't include sublib information here
 * **group**: This will be used as output prefix for each sample.
-Please DON'T use " ", "-" in the sample
+Please DON'T use " ", "-" in the content
 * **sgstart**: The first nucleotide of sgRNA.
 1-index
 * **sgstop**: The last nucleotide of sgRNA.
 1-index
 * **trim3**: Sequence pattern of the 3' adaptor.
 Usually 5~7nt.
 If provided, the program will look for perfect match of this pattern in fastq sequence.
 The last match and all nucleotides after that will be trimmed.
 If you don't need this, put "NA" in the design file